nut-tree/nut.js/README.md

 # Examples

-The [nut-tree/trailmix](https://github.com/nut-tree/trailmix) repository contains a set of ready to use examples which demo the usage ot nut.js.
+[nut-tree/trailmix](https://github.com/nut-tree/trailmix) contains a set of ready to use examples which demo the usage ot nut.js.

 # Modules